aidadatahub/aidadatahub.github.io/services/index.md

 * [Support](../support)

 ## Access
 Our services are provided based on user fees.
-Our customers are user communitites, researchers, industry, and caregivers of national significance.
+Our customers are user communities, researchers, industry, and caregivers of national significance.
 Please contact your [community](#communities) for terms, or refer to our [prices](#prices) below.